Follow TV Tropes

 • Ben-Hur (1959): The three wise men appear during the opening.
 About thirty years later Balthasar appears again, looking to find Jesus a second time ,and befriends Judah, the main character.

-• Monty Python's Life of Brian: The three Magi arrive with gifts for Brian at the start, although it turns out that the real Messiah had been born across the street.
+• Monty Python's Life of Brian: The three Magi arrive at Brian's birth with their gifts at the start, although it turns out that the real Messiah has been born across the street.
 So they take their gifts back and go to see him instead.

 • The Nativity Story: The Magi journey to the manger to give their gifts and providing some comic moments.

-• Star Of The Night, a Setting Update of the Nativity story to the American southwest, has the Magi as three cowboys who bought Christmas gifts for no particular reason.
+• Star in the Night, a Setting Update of the Nativity story to the American southwest, has the Magi as three cowboys who bought Christmas gifts for no particular reason.
 They see a blinking star and follow it — turns out it's the sign atop a motel.
 Then a man and his heavily pregnant wife show up at the auto court.

 Jokes